elixir-ecto/tds/README.md

 https://github.com/ericmj/

-Also thanks to everyone in the Elixir Gogle group and on the Elixir IRC Channel
+Also thanks to everyone in the Elixir Google group and on the Elixir IRC Channel

 ## License

-   Copyright 2014, 2015 LiveHelpNow
+   Copyright 2014, 2015, 2016 LiveHelpNow

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.